 #14: Word Association

-I like to use this quick writing activity if I know that student have studied the topic of the day before.
+I like to use this quick writing activity if I know that students have studied the topic of the day before.
 For example, jobs and weather are very common in almost all ESL textbooks and if students are at a high-beginner or intermediate level, I guarantee that they already know some of these vocabulary items.

 You can find out how to do it right here: ESL Word Association Activity.